oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 ### Environment for Setup

+This guide was written with two execution environments in mind.

-There are two ways to setup an environment you will need to complete this guide.
-You can use a local environment setup.
-This allows for the greatest flexiblity while requiring some setup effort.
-It is also possible to use the Azure Cloud Shell which is a browser based utility and runs on the Azure Portal.
+1. Run the commands on your local computer.
+This allows for the greatest flexibility while requiring some setup effort.
+1. Run the commands in the Azure Cloud Shell.
+Cloud Shell is a browser based utility and runs on the Azure portal.
 This option may be best for users already familiar with the utility and Azure.
-It is also suitable for users wanting to forego additional software installations on their local machine.
+It is also suitable for users wanting to avoid installing additional software on their local computer.

 #### Local Environment Setup